sean5505/bikeSwoonRestaurantWebsite/README.md

 To enhance code maintainability during iterative development and minimize class name conflicts, I employed `Module-Based CSS Files`.

-For login authentication, I opted to utilize `Firebase`, taking advantage of serveral features such as createEmailAndPassword and googleSignIn for managing users.
+For login authentication, I opted to utilize `Firebase`, taking advantage of serveral features such as Authentication, Firestore for database managment, and Firebase Cloud Storage, giving the user the option to update their profile image.

 For testing, I utilized `Vitest`, primairly since I used Vite as the build tool for this project and Vitest is optimized for usage with Vite.
 I extended the testing utility with `React-Testing-Library` to elevate DOM testing capabilities.

-In addition, I took advantage of serveral popular libraries such as `React-Hook-Form` improve code quality for form validation.
+In addition, I took advantage of serveral popular libraries such as `React-Hook-Form` to improve code quality for form validation.

 ## Challenges